 SC&A liaises with other institutions locally and nationally to ensure collection management decisions are taken with a view to collaborative professional practice.
 Informal partnerships with external organisations currently exist with:

 The loan of material for exhibition, in their original form, or as surrogates, must be approved by the Special Collections & Archives Manager and Deputy Director, Libraries, Museums & Galleries.
 Loan for exhibition will normally only be approved if compliance with the standards of care set out in the Exhibition loan conditions can be satisfied and the application form is completed.

 Extended loan periods will be considered, but will be subject to review.
 Alternative items may be suggested for longer term exhibitions.

 It may be appropriate for SC&A staff to accompany materials in transit to the borrowing institution for insurance purposes.

 This policy was approved in May 2017 and will be reviewed annually.
-Revisions will be approved by the Library Leadership Team and the University’s Heritage, Arts and Culture Committee.
+Revisions will be approved by the Libraries, Museums & Galleries Executive Group and the University’s Heritage, Arts and Culture Committee.